pmkruyen/dearscholar/readme.md

 ### Let respondents install DearScholar on their mobile device
 1) A respondent has to download DearScholar from the App Store (iPhones and iPads) or Google Play (Android devices);
 2) When opening DearScholar for the first time, a respondent is asked to: * allow push notifications; * fill out the username and password that (s)he received from the researcher; * choose a 4-digit PIN if the device does not support Touch ID or Face Recognition; and * agree to the informed consent form.
-3) When everthing goes well, DearScholar sets up on respondent' device, and the respondent is directed to the measurement schedule (homepage).
+3) When everthing goes well, DearScholar pulls the required survey tables and settings from the server, and the respondent is directed to the measurement schedule (homepage).

 ### Let respondents answer questions
 When logging in to DearScholar, a respondent is directed to the the measurement schedule (homepage) with all measurement occasions (dates).
 Future measurement occasions—measurement occasions beyond the current date—are locked and marked with a 'closed lock' icon.